Meet Our Support Staff

 Dayna W., Accounting/Services Manager

 Dayna’s career in the veterinary field began in 2008 as a receptionist at a general practice.
 In 2012, her journey led her to AMCS as a receptionist.
-Dayna is now our Accounting and Services Manager.
+In 2014 Dayna became our Accounting and Services Manager.
 To this day she is very proud to be a part of the AMCS family and thoroughly enjoys working with everyone here.

 Jina S., LVT, Marketing Manager